ubinfie/ubinfie.github.io/_posts/2024-10-14-ananconda-defaults.md

 https://prefix.dev/channels/bioconda
 ```
 [Follow these instructions](https://docs.conda.io/projects/conda/en/latest/user-guide/configuration/mirroring.html
-) to find out how to configure the mirrors.
+) to configure the mirrors.

 Questions?
 Feel free to ask in the comments.

 ### See Also

-- [The amazing Lee Katz has written a fantastic blog on how to use the `pixi`](https://ubinfie.github.io/2024/10/03/pixi-basics.html) to do all things software related.
+- The amazing Lee Katz has written a [fantastic blog](https://ubinfie.github.io/2024/10/03/pixi-basics.html) on how to use the `pixi` to do all things software related.
 - Related: [An ideal setup for a multi-user conda installation](https://ubinfie.github.io/2024/04/02/shared-conda-tutorial.html)